iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 # Bash

-I was able to write a bash script to making everything I want happen by only typing one line into the terminal.
-This is a pretty basic bash script, but it running everything and sending it to the Discord chat much quicker.
+I was able to write a bash script to make everything I want to happen by only typing one line into the terminal.
+This is a pretty basic bash script, but it running everything and sending it to the Discord chat quicker.
 Here is a brief walkthrough of the script.

-First, I started with moving to the directory I wanted with a basic cd command.
+First, I started by moving to the directory I wanted with a basic cd command.
 I then had it ask what month and year I wanted to run the statistics for with the following code:

 ```bash
 echo What month?